lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 {:blockquote: .ml0 .pl4 .bl .bw3 .b--black-10 .f4}

 Picture it: You’re working on a web design project.
 Things are humming along well, until suddenly you hit it.
 That moment.
-*Here I am again*, you think, *that painful point in any project—designing the links.*
+*Here I am again*, you think, *that painful point in any project—dealing with the links.*

 You may know this moment well.
 Certainly, I‘ve grappled with it quite a few times, and still do.